 Absalom consoled her and she lived in her brother’s house, a desolate woman.

 King David was furious when he learned of Amnon’s treachery.
 Absalom remained quiet about the incident but he hated Amnon because he had disgraced his sister.

-Two years quickly passed and but Absalom had not forgotten what Amnon did.
-On one occasion, he invited all the king’s son to his place but he was more interested in Amnon’s presence.
+Two years quickly passed but Absalom had not forgotten what Amnon did.
+On one occasion, he invited all the king’s sons to his place but he was more interested in Amnon’s presence.

 Amnon had been drinking wine and while he was in high spirits, Absalom’s men struck him down and killed him.
 It was an order from Absalom himself.
 The rest of the king’s sons fled immediately.

 Absalom also fled and went to the king of Geshur.
 He stayed there for three years.

 Joab, King David’s general knew that his heart longed for Absalom so he devised a way to compel the king to bring Absalom back to Jerusalem.